offbynull/learn/Biology/input/input.md

 ![By AG Caesar - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=67059219](240px-Atom_Diagram.svg.png)

-The building blocks of atoms are protons, neutrons, and electrons.
-Protons and neutrons form the nucleus of the atom while electrons jump around in orbit of the nucleus.
+The building blocks of atoms are referred to as `{bm} sub-atomic particle`s: protons, neutrons, and electrons.
+Protons and neutrons form the nucleus_atom of the atom while electrons jump around in orbit of the`{bm} nucleus/\b(nucleus|nuclei)_atom\b/i`.

 For each atom, the number of ...